-5 of the best great white shark cage diving locations around the world
+6 of the best shark cage diving locations around the world

-There are only a few places where you can safely dive with great white sharks.
-These apex predators are a spectacular sight to see.
+There are only a few places cage dive with sharks.
+Even less where you can safely cage dive with great white sharks.
+Great whites are apex predators and a spectacular sight to see.
 Female great white sharks can grow to 6 metres (19.65 feet).
 These huge females can weigh around 2 tonnes too.

-In summary the four best places to cage dive with sharks include:
+6 of the best places to cage dive with sharks:

 - Shark Alley, Dyer Island South Africa Gansbaai.